-| Main | Stag beetles' life cycle | Stag beetle life cycle drawing |
+| Main | Stag beetles' life cycle |

-Stag beetle Lucanus cervus life cycle photos
+Illustrated stag beetle Lucanus cervus life cycle

-Stag beetles have a very secluded long life cycle, spent mostly underground, and this page is an attempt to illustrate it step-by-step.
 Understandably there are still a few gaps to cover, so contributions are always very welcome.

 Ready to mate in the wild, photo by John Allen